Witiko/doctoral-thesis/main.md

 word analogy tasks. [@novotny2021one]

-Furthermore, we produced a simple $n$-gram coverage model that can suggest subtoken sizes for under-resourced languages, where optimal subtoken sizes are unknown.
+Furthermore, we produced a simple $n$-gram coverage model that can suggest subtoken sizes for under-resourced languages where optimal subtoken sizes are unknown.

 #### Results

-We reproduced the optimal subtoken sizes of @bojanowski2017enriching and we reported the optimal subtoken sizes on the Czech (1--4), Italian (2--5), Spanish (5--5), French (6--6), Hindi (2--2), Turkish (3--3), and Russian (5--6) word analogy tasks.
+We reproduced the optimal subtoken sizes of @bojanowski2017enriching and reported the optimal subtoken sizes on the Czech (1--4), Italian (2--5), Spanish (5--5), French (6--6), Hindi (2--2), Turkish (3--3), and Russian (5--6) word analogy tasks.
 We showed that using the optimal subtoken sizes can result in up to 14\% improvement in word analogy accuracy.

-We also showed that using the suggested subtoken sizes of the $n$-gram coverage model was never worse than the default subtoken sizes of
+We also demonstrated that using the suggested subtoken sizes of the $n$-gram coverage model was never worse than the default subtoken sizes of
-@bojanowski2017enriching @grave2018learning on our test dataset, improved the word analogy accuracy by up to 3\% compared to the default subtoken sizes, and was within 2\% word analogy accuracy of the optimal subtoken sizes.
+@bojanowski2017enriching @grave2018learning on our test dataset.
+It improved the word analogy accuracy by up to 3\% compared to the default subtoken sizes, and was within 2\% word analogy accuracy of the optimal subtoken sizes.